OWH-projects/nadc/README.md

 ##Data excluded
 <ul>
 <li>Pre-1999 records, which are not considered reliable.</li>
-<li>Loans from the handful of committees that didn't receive any reportable donations or had invalid dates.</li>
+<li>Loans from the handful of committees that didn't receive any reportable donations.</li>
+<li>Loans and expenditures that had invalid dates.</li>
-<li>Candidates attached to a committee that doesn't appear in the NADC's lookup table(s).</li>
+<li>Candidates or expenditures attached to a committee that doesn't appear in the NADC's lookup table(s).</li>
 </ul>